ads-mirrors/javascript-github-activity-calendar-forresttindall/README.md

 ## Overview

 The GitHub Activity Calendar is a JavaScript library that generates a visual representation of a user's GitHub activity calendar.
 This library allows you to embed a calendar view of GitHub contributions directly into your website or application.
 It visualizes pull requests, issues opened, and commits made by a user, providing both graphical and statistical insights.
+This project is a work in progress and im still trying to enhance the functionality.

 ## Features